TeamWanari/tutelar/docs/src/main/paradox/install/github.md

 After you created your new OAuth app on github, you will need the clientId and clientSecret from their site.

 ### Configuration
-You should set the `oauth2.github.clientId`, `oauth2.github.clientSecret` and `oauth2.github.scope` variables.
+You should set the `oauth2.github.clientId`, `oauth2.github.clientSecret` and `oauth2.github.scopes` variables.
 The first two cames from the pre-config step.
-The last one is `read:user` by default, but you use anything from the [official list](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/#available-scopes).
+The last one is `read:user` by default, but you can use anything from the [official list](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/#available-scopes).
 (If you use multiple scopes, you need to separate them with `,` like `a,b,c`.)

 Also you should set the `rootUrl` correctly (it is needed for the callbacks).
 And the `callback.success` and `callback.failure` to handle redirects correctly.